vsevolodnedora/DataScienceProjects/energy/notes2.md

 16. [JonJae/TimeSeriesPrediction_FeedInMngmt](https://github.com/JonJae/TimeSeriesPrediction_FeedInMngmt)
 	- Prediction of Renewable Power Loss caused by Feed-in Management Events
 	- Final project at the Data Science Bootcamp @neuefische.
 This project has been developed in 4 weeks in the fall of 2020 by Tjade Appel (LinkedIn / GitHub) and Jonas Jaenicke (LinkedIn / GitHub).
 Please feel free to contact us.
-	- NO DATA ; wery good EDA ; targreted to a single windmill
+	- NO DATA ; very good EDA ; targreted to a single windmill

 17. [MohamedAitHassoun/Predictions-of-solar-energy-production-using-the-LSTM-model-with-an-attention-mechanism](https://github.com/MohamedAitHassoun/Predictions-of-solar-energy-production-using-the-LSTM-model-with-an-attention-mechanism)
 	- Predictions of Solar Energy Production Using the LSTM Model with an Attention Mechanism